Skip to main content

 rel.abort()

-# https://docs.vega.xyz/testnet/api/rest/data-v2/trading-data-service-observe-markets-data
+# https://docs.vega.xyz/release/api/rest/data-v2/trading-data-service-observe-markets-data

 def subscribe_market_data(